TheCodingDojo/student_md_docs/CA-OC/exam_info.md

 - Finished and ready for us to check it (double check it before messaging us)
 - If you get really stuck, depending on the problem we may give you a hint

----
+- If you run out of time, upload exam before you run out of time and then let us know how close you were to finishing

-## What to focus on
+### What to focus on

 - For all stacks except Web Fund: **focus on functionality and red belt requirements first**, do not spend a lot of time on CSS, until you have everything working

----
+### Use a Checklist To Track Completed Requirements & For Testing

-## Use a Checklist To Track Completed Requirements & For Testing
+- read the requirements very carefully
 - check off each requirement when completed
 - any time a change is made near the end, go through the checklist again testing each requirements and checking it off to make sure nothing broke what was working before